kbengine/kbengine/kbe/res/client/sdk_templates/ue4/README.md

 					Datas by user defined.
 					Data will be recorded into the KBE account database, you can access the datas through the script layer.
 					If you use third-party account system, datas will be submitted to the third-party system.

+	logout
+			Description:
+				Logout to baseapp, called when exiting the client.

+			Event-datas:
+				No datas.

 	reloginBaseapp
 			Description: